chandanhpcic/docs/source/manual/how-tos/orange_fr_tvf.rst

 **IGMPproxy setup**
 -------------------

-Ensure you are running OPNsense 18.7.4 or later
+Ensure you are running Reticen8 18.7.4 or later

 Then configure IGMPproxy as follows